bhatnagar-gaurav/MLKit-GDG-DevFest/README.md

 <img src="https://github.com/debajyotibasak/UdacityPopularMovies/blob/master/gifs/stage2.gif" width="450" height="800"></br>

 <h2>Steps to run the app</h2>
-<p>The app uses them onDevice and Cloud Vision API for image labelling and landmark identification.
-You must clone this repo and add it in Firebase Console.
+<p>The app uses the onDevice and Cloud Vision API for image labelling and landmark identification.
+You must clone this repo and add it in [Firebase Console](https://console.firebase.google.com/)</p>
-Also enable the Cloud Vision Api by switching to Blaze plan on Firebase.
+<p>In Firebase upgrade from Spark Plan to Blaze.This is because the cloud recognition API is only available on paid plans.
+Blaze is a pay as you go plan</p>
+<p>Enable the [Cloud Vision Api](https://console.cloud.google.com/apis/library/vision.googleapis.com?q=vision&project=wherecaniwatch-dcfe6) for our Firebase project over in the Google API Console.
 The Cloud Apis are free for first 1000 requests in a month .</p>
-<p>If you do not have a gradle.properties file, create one</p>

 <ol>
 <li>Afer adding the project in Firebase Console , download the 'google-services.json' file.</li>
 <li>Paste this file in the app directory</li>